stamparm/tsusen/README.md

 ![Logo](http://i.imgur.com/hH1cr49.png)

 **tsusen** is a standalone sensor made for gathering information about the regular network traffic on a daily basis.
-Any disturbance should be closely watched for as it can become a prediction base of forthcoming events (e.g. usage of 1-day exploit for attacking web services).
+Any disturbance should be closely watched for as it can become a prediction base of forthcoming events (e.g. exploitation of newly found web service vulnerabilities).